infinityworks/Guide_Rancher_Monitoring/README.md

 ## Ackwnoledgements

-*JamesBarwell* - For all his efforts first introducing me to Prometheus and for the original rancher-api integration.
+* **James Barwell** - For all his efforts first introducing me to Prometheus and for the original rancher-api integration.
-*JolyonBrown* - For his efforts in adding in further functionality to the API integration.
+* **Jolyon Brown** - For his efforts in adding in further functionality to the API integration.
-*Rancher Labs* - For providing details on how to effectivley montior Rancher server.
+* **Rancher Labs** - For providing details on how to effectivley montior Rancher server.

 And of course, all the guys behind *Prometheus/Grafana/InfluxDB* for making such great tools.